eugene-sea/karma-cucumber-js/README.md

 # karma-cucumber-js

 This is yet another Cucumber.js adapter for Karma.
-It supports latest version of Cucumber.js.
+In contrast to other adapters it supports latest version of Cucumber.js.
 This adapter does not include Cucumber.js.
 Cucumber.js and jQuery (required by Cucumber.js) are peer dependencies.

 ## Getting Started